 Bicycle Theft & Prevention

-Be proactive about keeping your bike safe from theft
+Be proactive about keeping your bicycle, electric bike or scooter safe from theft

 A single bicycle wheel, U-locked to a bike rack.
 The rest of the bike is stolen; the thief simply unscrewed the bike from the front wheel and left with it.

-Bicycle theft is a constant problem on most college campuses, but there are ways to substantially reduce the chances of your bike being stolen.
+Bicycle and scooter theft is a challenge on most college campuses, but there are ways to substantially reduce the chances of your bike, electric bicycle or scooter being stolen.

-• Record the make, model, and serial number of your bicycle and store it in a safe place.
+• Record the make, model, and serial number of your bicycle, electric bicycle or scooter and store it in a safe place.

-• Save all receipts involving the purchase of your bicycle and equipment.
+• Save all receipts involving the purchase of your bicycle or scooter and equipment.

 • Your campus may require bicycle registration, which may include a fee.
 Please check with the IU Police Department on your campus.
 Unregistered vehicles (including bicycles) are subject to ticketing and impoundment by parking enforcement offices.